The Collapse of FTX: What Went Wrong With the Crypto Exchange?

 Lawsuit Filed Against FTX and Celebrity Promoters

 On Nov.
 16, a class-action lawsuit was filed in a Florida federal court, alleging FTX was a fraudulent cryptocurrency scheme designed to take advantage of unsophisticated investors across the U.S. High-profile celebrities and professional athletes such as Stephen Curry, Shaquille O’Neal, Shohei Ohtani, Naomi Osaka, Larry David, and Kevin O’Leary were liable for promoting FTX, the lawsuit further claimed.
-The Financial Times reported that Taylor Swift came close to accepting a promotional agreement but backed out after performing due diligence.

 The Bahamas Takes Control of FTX Digital Assets